Ogden, Utah: Sports and recreation

 The mountains and rivers near Ogden offer many opportunities for outdoor recreation.

 An extensive trail system, immediately adjacent to the city's eastern edge, gives residents and visitors immediate access to the foothills of the Wasatch Range.
 The foothill trails are used for hiking, running, mountain biking, and sometimes snowshoeing and cross-country skiing.
 Steeper trails climb eastward into the mountains, and many other mountain trails originate within a few miles of the city.
 A system of paved urban trails runs along the banks of the Ogden and Weber Rivers.

 The quartzite cliffs above Ogden's foothills provide a variety of rock climbing routes.
 An extensive boulder field in the foothills is one of the most popular bouldering sites in the state.

 On the mountains east of Ogden are three downhill ski areas: Snowbasin, Powder Mountain, and Nordic Valley.
 Popular sites for cross-country skiing include Snowbasin and Weber County's North Fork Park.

 Kayaking is a popular sport on portions of the Ogden and Weber Rivers.
 A developed kayak park lies on the Weber River in the western portion of the city.
 The reservoirs near Ogden are used for a wide variety of water sports.

-Ogden is also home to the minor league baseball team Ogden Raptors of the Pioneer League, the Women's Flat Track Derby Association league Junction City Roller Dolls, the minor-league soccer team Ogden City SC of the USL League Two, and the junior hockey team Ogden Mustangs of the United States Premier Hockey League.
+Ogden is also home to the minor league baseball team Ogden Raptors of the Pioneer League, the Women's Flat Track Derby Association league Junction City Roller Dolls, and the junior hockey team Ogden Mustangs of the United States Premier Hockey League.

 Ogden Stadium houses the annual "Hot Rocking 4th", a motorsports event.

 There are several golf courses in the city of Ogden.

 Weber State University fields several intercollegiate athletic teams that attract spectators from among residents.
 The university is especially known for its basketball team.

 Ogden is a satellite venue of the Sundance Film Festival.
 A local film festival, now called the Foursite Film Festival, has been held annually since 2004.
 Other events of interest include a downtown farmer's market, the Ogden Arts Festival, the Harvest Moon Festival, Ogden Winterfest, and the Ogden Marathon.

 Ogden has had two shopping malls.
 Newgate Mall was built in 1981, and Ogden City Mall a year prior.
 The latter was torn down and redeveloped as The Junction.